Mobile and digital technology use in today’s world is ever-evolving but rapidly becoming relied upon for many everyday tasks.

 Safety, convenience, and ease of use are key drivers for this trend, especially for transactions requiring identification.
 And one of the most used documents to confirm identity and proof of age is now going mobile - the driver's license.

-The primary goals of the driving license, whether physical or digital, remain to confirm identity and to confer the right to drive a vehicle.
+The primary goals of the driving license, whether physical or digital, remain to confirm the identity and to confer the right to drive a vehicle.

 potential new identification use cases

 Beyond the critical security aspects, issuing authorities have shown particular interest in the universal convenience of this mobile format:

-- Convenience for law enforcement or other parties wanting to verify identity and privileges.
+Convenience for law enforcement or other parties wanting to verify identity and privileges.

-- Convenience for issuing authorities who can explore new services needing such a trusted and secure channel for sharing and validating identity.
+Convenience for issuing authorities who can explore new services needing such a trusted and secure channel for sharing and validating identity.